MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/locally-debugging-game-servers-and-integration-with-playfab.md

 Running them as containerized applications enables running and debugging the server locally, in an environment that matches that of the PlayFab platform in Azure.
 This facilitates faster development iterations.
 This article helps you verify that your PlayFab game server conforms to the platform requirements.

-The PlayFab local debugging toolset includes a mock PlayFab VmAgent that provides mock responses to the GSDK and verifies whether your game is integrated with the GSDK correctly.
+The PlayFab local debugging toolset includes a mock PlayFab VmAgent that provides mock responses to the GSDK and verifies whether your game server is integrated with the GSDK correctly.
 With the mock responses, the VmAgent cycles the game server through various states in its lifecycle on the PlayFab Multiplayer platform.

 The agent can also be configured to run the game server as a containerized application and verify that your game server is packaged with all the required dependencies and will run without issues on the PlayFab Multiplayer platform.